harshlal028/webauthn/Explainer:-WebAuthn-requestUserInfo.md

-# Explainer: WebAuthn account creation API
+# Explainer: WebAuthn `requestUserInfo`

-**Author**: Nina Satragno <nsatragno@google.com>
+**Author**: Nina Satragno <nso@google.com>

 **Status**: Draft

 ## Summary
-A new API that provides a user's identifier and name alongside a new passkey to aid relying parties in account creation.
+A new option for credential creation that requests a user's identifier and name alongside the credential to aid relying parties in account creation.

 ## Background and motivation
 We are seeing widespread adoption of passkeys on all sorts of relying parties, with far better outcomes than traditional password based sign-ins.
 Passwords are starting to be displaced in some applications, with Microsoft [allowing users to delete their passwords](https://support.microsoft.com/en-us/account-billing/how-to-go-passwordless-with-your-microsoft-account-674ce301-3574-4387-a93d-916751764c43), and Apple [providing an API that lets apps mark passwords as unused](https://developer.apple.com/documentation/authenticationservices/ascredentialproviderviewcontroller/reportunusedpasswordcredential(fordomain:username:)?language=objc).

 However, we aren't seeing relying parties start their users with passkeys from the get-go.
 Every sign up flow out there is based on either federation, email verification, or passwords.
 The latter two usually involve cumbersome form filling where the best help user agents can give the user is based on autofill heuristics.
 Federation often requires fewer steps, but it comes at an additional privacy cost, and a dependency on identity provider's account policies that not every relying party wants.
 With federation, relying parties also have to individually support identity providers.

-The Chrome team proposes a set of additions to the WebAuthn API that will enable streamlining the account creation process.
-Developers who integrate the API will obtain a set of user attributes and a passkey they can be sure syncs.
+The Chrome WebAuthn team proposes an addition to the WebAuthn API that will enable streamlining the account creation process.
+Developers who integrate the API will obtain a passkey and a set of user attributes.
 The design is such that it can be readily extended to support verified emails.
 We hope that this makes signing up a breeze for users, drives adoption across all passkey providers, and moves us closer to a truly passwordless world.

 ## Design
-### Syncing
-Today, when a relying party requests creation of a passkey, there is no way to indicate that a passkey should sync.
-Relying parties can only tell after the passkey was created whether it can sync or not by looking at the backup eligibility bit.

-This is undesirable if we want the passkey to be the main way to sign in, so we need to address this point first.
-Thus, we propose adding a new field to the `AuthenticatorSelectionCriteria` dictionary `requirePlatformBackupEligibleCredential`.
-This field will be similar to `authenticatorAttachment: "platform"` but will additionally filter out platform authenticators that don't support syncing.
-Setting this field will give relying parties a guarantee that they can rely on just having the passkey for authentication.

-We are intentionally not adding a client hint, as we believe this should be a strong requirement.

 ### Requesting attributes
-Relying parties will be able to pass a list of predetermined information to obtain from a request on a new `requestUserInfo` `PublicKeyCredentialUserEntity` attribute.
+Relying parties will be able to pass a list of predetermined information to obtain in a request via a new `requestUserInfo` `PublicKeyCredentialUserEntity` attribute.
 These will be divided into identifiers and attributes.
-Sites may ask for one of a number of possible identifiers, but get only one.
+Sites may ask for one of a number of possible identifiers, but they may get only one.
 Conversely, all attributes requested are considered required.

 The initial list of identifiers is:
 * phone